ai4ki/literature-search/README.md

 # Toolbox for Scientific Literature Search
-This repository contains a set of simple tools to support the search for scientific literature.
+This repo contains a set of simple tools, which support the search for scientific literature.
 We currently work with Jupyter Notebooks.
 In case you are not familiar with these, you can find a simple 'How-to' within each notebook.
-The repository is available on Binder.
+The repo is available on Binder.

-Note that we use APIs, which require a personal API key.
-We provide instructions on how to get these in the respective notebooks.
+Note that, in some cases, we use APIs, which require a personal API key.
+We provide instructions on how to get the appropriate credentials se in the respective notebooks.

 The toolbox is part of a project, which aims to semi-automate literature reviews with the help of machine learning.